Play Live Radio

 KUT News

-Members of Austin Street Medics give aid to a person during a protest at UT Austin last year.
-The group said it was told a new state law bars it from being on campus.
+Members of Street Medics Austin give aid to a person during a protest at UT Austin last year.
+Medics who are not students could be barred from campus under a new state law.

-A group of UT Austin students will gather on the Capitol steps Friday to defend free speech rights in response to a new state law that restricts who can protest on campus and when.
+A group of UT Austin students gathered on the Capitol steps Friday to defend free speech rights in response to a new state law that restricts who can protest on campus and when.

 The law, which went into effect Sept.
 1, bars students at public universities from engaging in “expressive activities” between the hours of 10 p.m. and 8 a.m.
 It also restricts students from inviting public speakers to the university, using a device to amplify sound, or using percussion instruments during the last two weeks of a given semester.